Best Gifts for Someone With Vision Problems

 My father started having difficulty seeing the writing on packets and tins in his food cupboard.
 He couldn't see the "use by" dates on food without his magnifier.
 This was clearly somewhat of a worry to me, and I do encourage him to use his magnifier more.
 I bought him something called a "talking tin lid" which is very useful.
 He has ten seconds of talk time to record whatever he wants, and then places it over a can.
 In this way he can easily identify what is in the tin.
 Of course sell by dates could also be recorded.

-Taking kitchen scales and calculators are also a good practical gifts for anyone with visual impairment.
+Talking kitchen scales and calculators are also a good practical gifts for anyone with visual impairment.
+The voice on talking scales tells you what you need to know starting with when the bowl is ready to start weighing.

 Phones and Cell Phones for Low Vision